 - Snowmobile 260 km (155 miles) of Arctic wilderness, along traditional Inuit routes

-- Travel the Frobisher Bay and the Soper River
+- Travel along Frobisher Bay and the Soper River trail

 - Discover Nunavut’s capital city, Iqaluit, and enjoy the cultural and historical attractions